 When all or most of your employees work remotely—they may even be scattered across the globe in some businesses—it can be difficult to maintain a sense of cohesion and connectivity.

-Cloud computing addresses this by making the same real-time data and programs available to everyone, meaning physical distance does not have to hinder efficiency or company unity.
+Cloud computing addresses this by making the same real-time data and programs available to everyone, meaning physical distance doesn’t hinder efficiency or company unity.
 Project management is made easier, and there are benefits for online training, too.

 File sharing and syncing helps maintain consistency between employees and departments—especially when it comes to job sharing or shift working—as an employee can pick up a task right from where their colleague left off.

-RingCentral Office® is one such cloud solution that comes with handy built-in communication channels like messaging, video conferencing, and phone to help teams and businesses communicate more effectively:
+Such seamless communication and collaboration is made possible by the best small business cloud solutions.
+RingEX® is one such cloud solution that helps you manage all your communication channels like messaging, conference call services, and business phone systems in one place to help teams and businesses communicate more effectively:

 Even if you need to step away from your computer, you can still talk to your colleagues and clients.
 How?
 Well, the RingCentral app has a feature that lets you flip a call from your computer to your phone—without interrupting the conversation: